KwameForbes/KwameForbes.github.io/pages/software.md

 ---

-Ongoing project to integrate SingleCellExperiment datasets with DESeq2 results tables, making use of workflows in OSCA.
-New code and a vignette coming soon!
+Ongoing project to integrate SingleCellExperiment datasets with DESeq2 results tables, making use of workflows in OSCA. <strong>New code and a vignette coming soon!</strong>